 Monthly Social Security payments can be used to fund long term care expenses, but are limited to the amount of money a senior receives each month.

 It is also important to understand before there is a need for long term care that Medicare does not pay for the living costs of Home Care, Assisted Living, or Memory Care services.
 However, Medicare can help fund other expenses such as medication, medical bills, and durable medical equipment.

 Veterans Administration Benefits

 For seniors who have served in the military, the Veterans Administration (VA) has programs to help pay for certain long term care expenses.
 VA benefits don’t pay for direct housing costs, but does offer assistance through the Aid and Attendance benefit.
 In order to qualify, veterans must meet certain income requirements and have difficulty performing Activities of Daily Living (ADLs) on their own safely.

 Being Prepared for the Future

 Thanks to modern medicine, technology, and other advances, people are living longer than ever before.
 As 7 out of 10 seniors will need some sort of long term care in their lifetimes, it is important to plan for these expenses as best as possible.

 Working with a qualified professional to develop a strategy for funding long term care costs is a good idea and will save time, money, and a considerable amount of stress later on.

-The compassionate team at Frontier Management has helped many older people find the perfect Senior Living community to match their unique needs.
+The compassionate team at Frontier Senior Living has helped many older people find the perfect Senior Living community to match their unique needs.